ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

         }
 {% endhighlight %}

+#### Check for the Existance of the GPIO Pin Object and Start the Timer
 Back in the _MainPage()_ constructor, add a _null_ check on the _pin_ instance (remember, it will be _null_ if the GPIO controller was null).
 If it is not _null_, go ahead and start the timer.
 The timer will begin invoking the _Timer\_Tick_ event every 500ms.

 This is what the _MainPage()_ constructor should look like when completed.